OcramT/compYOUter/README.md

 ## Setting up Video Stream

 The first step was prompting the user for access to their webcam.
-To accomplished this I took advantage of vanilla DOM manipulation to grab the video element with `document.getElementById()` along with the MediaDevices WebAPI and `getUserMedia()` to request video access from the user and generate a video stream object.
-I then created and returned new Promises from the `setupVideo()` function so that I could later use it in conjunction with Javascript's `async` & `await` functions so the code for the video filters doesn't fire until the video stream is set up.
+To accomplish this I took advantage of vanilla DOM manipulation to grab the video element with `document.getElementById()` along with the MediaDevices WebAPI and `getUserMedia()` to request video access from the user and generate a video stream object.
+I then created and returned new Promises from my `setupVideo()` function so that I could later use it in conjunction with Javascript's `async` & `await` to ensure the code for the video filters doesn't fire until the video stream is set up.

 ```js
 // Grabbing with video element with vanilla DOM manipulation and then using MediaDevices WebAPI to prompt the user for camera access